Affiliate links on SoundGuys may earn us a commission. Learn more.

 We’re stationed at this site day-to-day and understand that consumer and professional needs are constantly evolving.
 Seeing as we’re inundated with audio products, we’re able to easily sift through the noise to pick out the good from the disappointing.
 Each of us has multiple years of experience when it comes to keeping tabs on the audio industry and rely on that to guide our review process.

-We also take objective measures when applicable and just want our readers to enjoy their purchases.
+We rely on objective measurements of products where we can.
 None of our writers may profit or benefit from steering readers to or from a certain audio device.
 While the site uses referral links, none of our writers will know whether or not a link was clicked.
 If you so choose, our ethics policy is publicly available.

-Other than the Sony WI-C310, there aren’t many options out there.
+Other than the Sony WI-C310 and the JLab GO Air POP, there aren’t many options out there.
 At such a low price point, there are bound to be compromises.
-Sure, there are wireless earbuds available for less than $20, but they tend to sacrifice audio quality for the sake of wireless connectivity.
-You’re better off spending your cash on a pair of good-sounding wired earbuds, or save up for the JLab Go Air, which provides audio quality and true wireless connectivity for just under $30.
+Sure, there are other wireless earbuds available for less than $20, but they tend to sacrifice audio quality for the sake of wireless connectivity.
+You’re better off spending your cash on a pair of good-sounding wired earbuds.